surajchips/NEAT/README.md

 # NEAT
-Implementing NEAT (NeuroEvolution of Augmenting Topologies)
+An implementation of NEAT (NeuroEvolution of Augmenting Topologies)

+Also includes an implementation of the Genetic Algorithm